-1 If we compress the 300k years onto a single year, the available data would cover the time span from Dec.
+&lt;sup>1 If we compress the 300k years onto a single year, the available data would cover the time span from Dec.
 29th to New Year's Eve.
 We cannot reconstruct the rest of the year based on data about three and a half days, can we?

-As explicated in the papers just cited, the evolutionary approach is explanatorily superior to the mainstream Generative concept of an allegedly innate UG, which Jackendoff (2002: 234) has rightly criticized as "a retreat to mysticism".
-Others2 regard it as a linguistic equivalent of "intelligent design" (Numbers 2006) and secular creationism.
-The main reason for the joint dismissal from outside of the school of Generative Grammar is the lack of any biological substance for the innateness claim.
-Chomsky's UG in the rich3 version of the Principles & Parameter Theory cannot be innate, contrary to the rhetorics accompanying it.
-There is no evidence of a species-specific, innate complex grammar capacity, and there are no predecessor systems in closely related species.
-Bees have an innate grammar for their communication system even with dialectal differences being innate (Johnson et al. 2002), but neither the Journal of Heredity nor any other pertinent journal has published a paper that documents any evidence for an innate UG.4 If there were any evidence, at least pieces of it would have had to show during the past fifty years of genomic research.
+As explicated in the papers just cited, the evolutionary approach is explanatorily superior to the mainstream Generative concept of an allegedly innate UG.
+The main defect is the lack of any biological substance for the innateness claim.
+UG in the rich version of the Principles & Parameter Theory has no realistic chance to be innate, contrary to the rhetorics accompanying it.
+There is no genetic evidence of a species-specific, innate complex grammar capacity, and there are no predecessor systems in closely related species.
+Bees have an innate grammar for their communication system even with dialectal differences being innate (Johnson et al. 2002), but neither the Journal of Heredity nor any other pertinent journal has published a paper that documents any evidence for an innate UG.
+If there were any evidence, at least pieces of it would have had to show during the past fifty years of genomic research.
 The UG theory is a catchy narrative without empirical substance, metaphorically motivated only by innate behavioural programs that ethology and behavioural biology discovered in the second half of the 20th century, the fine difference being that the latter have been demonstrated to be real.